People are at the heart of any business. Without them companies simply couldn’t operate.

 Commissioners will be high profile, influential thinkers and leaders in their field and in the skills arena.

 The first consultation period of the Commission will open imminently and Ana Christie will be collating member views to support Sussex Chamber's submission to the Commission.

 We know that businesses across Sussex can struggle to attract and retain homegrown talent, and that school and college leavers aren’t aware of the job prospects in local firms.
 Sussex Chamber is uniquely placed to help our community thrive and introduce people to the career opportunities in local companies.

-In February 2020, the Chamber Network will be running Business Showcase Days to open the doors of Chambers and businesses to their local communities, providing a chance for people to see first-hand the range of different career paths on offer in local businesses.
-To get involved in Sussex Chamber's Business Showcase Day please contact us on 01444 259 259.
+Business Showcase Days will allow businesses to open the doors to their local communities, providing a chance for people to see first-hand the range of different career paths on offer in local businesses.
+To get involved in Business Showcase Days please contact us on 01444 259 259.

 Championing a Flexible Working Culture

 The third chapter of the campaign will be to support business in the recruitment and retention of a skilled and diverse workforce.
 British Chambers of Commerce research shows a 39% increase in the number of employees requesting flexible working arrangements compared to two years ago.
-To be launched in 2020, the flexible working initiative will provide members with the guidance and resources to create modern, flexible working environments for all employees.
+The flexible working initiative will provide members with the guidance and resources to create modern, flexible working environments for all employees.